richi235/jitter-graphs/README.md

 The more precise term is Packet Delay Variation (PDV) that's why the tools are called like that.
 Jitter is a more general term and can mean other things (https://en.wikipedia.org/wiki/Packet_delay_variation).

-We make use of the fact that per default iperf sends packets regularily with a constant delay between them.
+We make use of the fact that per default iperf sends packets regularly with a constant delay between them.
 So in a perfect network they would all arrive with the same time difference.
-By measuring the differnce in arrival times we can see what different delays they experienced.
+By measuring the difference in arrival times we can see what different delays they experienced.
 This is called consecutive packet delay variation (cpdv).
 If iperf traffic would not have this pattern we would need synchronised clocks and timestamps.

+The default output format is PDF but it is relatively easy to change in the script to png or jpeg, since matplotlib supports all those directly.
+It could also be a parameter one day.

 ## More Examples

-The cpdv tools can alos work with multiple folders/pcaps/.tsv files and provide extensive help output on all their parameters and subcommands:
+The cpdv tools can also work with multiple folders/pcaps/.tsv files and provide extensive help output on all their subcommands:

 ```
 cpdv_tsv.py udp  */*.pcap